Why Are Granny Squares Different Sizes? 6 Fixes

 Let us get your granny squares matching perfectly.

-Tension is the most common reason why are my granny squares different sizes, and it is completely normal for your tension to fluctuate, especially when you are learning to crochet.
-Tension refers to how tightly or loosely you hold the yarn and pull through each stitch.
-If you crochet some squares when you are relaxed and others when you are stressed or tired, the stitch sizes will vary noticeably.
+Tension is the most common culprit, and it’s completely normal for yours to drift, especially while you’re still learning.
+Tension is just how tightly you hold the yarn and pull through each stitch.
+Crochet some squares relaxed and others tired or stressed, and the stitch sizes vary noticeably.

 When your tension is too tight, your stitches become smaller and denser, resulting in a smaller square.
 When your tension is too loose, your stitches spread out and the square grows larger.
 Even a slight change in how firmly you grip the yarn between squares can add up across 3 or 4 rounds to create a visible size difference.
 If you struggle with tension overall, check out our guide on how to fix crochet tension for targeted tips.